Harriet Stallibrass in Interior Design Trends — 02.03.2018

 As visual culture is always reflective of social needs, it is no wonder that we are craving organic decoration inside our homes rather than the overly conscious, man-made we are constantly faced with outdoors.
 Peter Dunham, of Peter Dunham Design, was quoted in Vogue's Interior Design Predictions for 2018, "In our tech-driven world, we all need handmade pieces in our lives!".
 This shows the desire for uniquely made products in rebellion to robotic mass production.
 Now, I am not suggesting that we live in a George Orwell-esq dystopian nightmare, but there is reason for the increasing awareness of yogic practise, mindfulness, veganism and the use of natural materials.

 Hrund Gunnsteinsdottir, writer and director of the 2016 documentary Innsaei, says we have evolved into overly rational beings, losing sight of our natural emotions and losing the ability to act intuitively.
 For centuries the Eastern world has believed in the use of natural materials in the home to promote psychological wellbeing.
 If you wish to look deeper into the meaning of agate, its feng shui qualities include energy protection and balance.
-This is said to do with the strength in the layering of the crystalline rings that have formed over millennia, from when volcanic activity created the Earth's continents.
+This is said to be to do with the strength in the layering of the crystalline rings that have formed over millennia, from when volcanic activity created the Earth's continents.

 In our tech-driven world, we all need handmade pieces in our lives!Peter Dunham in Vogue